az-digital/az_quickstart/CONTRIBUTING.md

 ```
 Add new feature X...<at most 72 characters>

 Closes #123 by creating y and z.
-This can be a paragraph of explanatin.
+This can be a paragraph of explanation.
 ```

 ## Local development